jatinjindal1203/Bank-Management-Project/README.md

 This Provides the typiclly basic functionality that a bank provides like deposit, withdraw, transfer of money and taking a loam and payment of loan.

 # File Structure
-Templetes - Contains all HTML files with inline CSS.
-Main.py - Main python file
+Templetes - Contains all HTML files with inline CSS Main.py - Main python file
-Bank.sql - Database for the Bank.
+Bankdb.sql - Database for the Bank